Do snakes use the bathroom as we do?

 How Do I Deal With Urates?

-As long as you are cleaning your snake’s habitat and changing its substrate every month or so, urate and fecal buildup should not be a problem.
+As long as you clean your snake’s habitat and change its substrate every month, urate and fecal buildup should not be a problem.

 Make sure whatever cleaner you are using is safe for reptiles.

 We recommend this No-Scent cleaner, which was made specifically for pets, including snakes.